Denton in the Domesday Book

 League = a mile and a half

 There is considerable uncertainty about these areas and dimensions.
-The total area mentioned seems to be 580 acres compared with the total parish area, note that the boundaries are still the same today, of c.2,500 acres.
+The total area mentioned seems to be 580 acres compared with the actual parish area of c.
+2,500 acres.
+Note that the parish boundaries remained exactly the same from that time until the changes made in 2019!
 It is possible that the specified areas were largely nominal for taxation purposes.
 There was certainly a considerable area of woodland, to support the 60 pigs quoted.
 The 11 acres of meadow would have been alongside the Waveney as today.

 The parish's real dimensions are 2.5 miles by 2 miles so again those quoted in DB are nominal.
 One league by 4 furlongs gives an area of 480 acres which might indicate the taxable ploughed area.